MicrosoftDocs/azure-devops-docs/docs/user-guide/plan-track-work.md

 <a id="define-new-work">  </a>
 ## Add a work item
 You can start adding work items once you connect to a team project.
-If you don't have an account or  team project yet, create one in [Visual Studio Team Services](sign-up-invite-teammates.md).
+If you don't have an account or  team project yet, create one in [VSTS](sign-up-invite-teammates.md).

 Here we show how to add work items from the web portal.